While architecting software, I found modeling approach very attractive and promising.

 Unfortunately, many people started thinking about unit-testing as something easily achievable by using shims.
 And, also unfortunately, there are plenty of shim frameworks out there that promote tight coupling with the platform specific code.
 I would not call a code unit-testable if the only way to test it is to create shims.

-For clarity, by "shims" I mean platform specific mocks that on-the-fly replace the functionality of the platform or particular technology that your code refers.
-For example, if your code refers SharePoint object model, shims would be used to mock out the SharePoint framework to act as if it was a mock, not a real SharePoint implementation.
+For clarity, by "shims" I mean platform specific mocks that on-the-fly replace the functionality of the platform or particular technology that your code refers to.
+For example, if your code uses SharePoint object model, shims would be used to mock out the SharePoint framework to act as if it was a mock, not a real SharePoint implementation.

 Main reason that I discourage unit-testing using shims is because you will start creating more platform specific code instead of clear, platform independent models.
 And later on, you will face the challenges of refactoring, which I mentioned above.